 - On the setup screen that will appear, tap Continue.

-- On the pop-up screen that will appear, type in your organisational account credentials then tap Sign in.
+- Type in your organisational account credentials on the pop-up screen, then tap Sign in.

 - Tap Get Started.

-After you have successfully activated third-party authentication, the next time you log in to the CINNOX service, you may use the Log in with Microsoft AD option on the login screen.
+After successfully activating third-party authentication, the next time you log in to the CINNOX service, you may use the Log in with Microsoft AD option on the login screen.